A Modern Christmas Classic

 It was also performed in How the Grinch Stole Christmas by Taylor Momsen, who played Cindy Lou Who.

 Christmas Isn’t Complete Without A Little A Cappella

 The song has been covered many times, with one of the most unique renditions coming from a cappella group and The Sing-Off winners, Pentatonix.
 Every holiday season, the group pleases fans with their special twists on some of the most iconic Christmas songs of all time.

 Many feel that Christmas wouldn’t be complete without listening to some Pentatonix tunes, and the numbers prove it.
-Four of the group’s top ten highest-viewed videos on YouTube are Christmas-themed covers, with their all-time best video being for their rendition of Leonard Cohen‘s “Hallelujah.”
+Many of the group’s top ten highest-viewed videos on YouTube are Christmas-themed covers, with their all-time best video being for their rendition of Leonard Cohen‘s “Hallelujah.”

 So based on how gorgeous Pentatonix’s previous Christmas covers have been, it goes without saying that their rendition of “Where Are You, Christmas?” is just as good.

 The group opted to keep the setting simple for the video, with all five members standing on top of a high-rise building in the middle of a city.
 Various members take turns singing, with each one of them bringing a new sense of power to the song.

 Of course, the best moments come when everyone sings together and their voices blend to create a chilling sound.
 Words can only do their performance so much justice, so why don’t you just check it out below?